elisatello/itp/Midterm/README.md

 	 ```
 	- I test it and it runs ok.

-	- I didn't like the way the top and bottom lines fused and made wider lines in the middle of the grid so I changed a the `y` value in the `rect()` function for the top and bottom lines.
+	- I didn't like the way the top and bottom lines fused and made wider lines in the middle of the grid so I changed the `y` value in the `rect()` function for the top and bottom lines so that there is a space between them.
 Full final list with the functions:
 	```javascript

 		rect(0, 2, 100, 8);